Pranav-Kumar-Singh-038/scripts-linux/wallpaper-carousel/README.md

    nano ~/.config/autostart/wallpaper.sh.desktop
    ```

+if autostart folder is absent first create it, then continue with the above.

 2. **Paste the code from `wallpaper.sh.desktop` of this repo into `wallpaper.sh.desktop`:**

 ### 4. Set Up Aliases in `.bashrc`